-Lizzie is a European patent attorney.
+Lizzie is is qualified as a UK and European patent attorney.
 Lizzie qualified as a veterinary surgeon from the University of Edinburgh in 2010, before being awarded a prestigious Wellcome Trust Integrated Training Fellowship for Veterinarians.
 During her Fellowship, Lizzie studied for her PhD at the Babraham Institute at the same time as gaining clinical experience as a small animal veterinarian.
 Lizzie's PhD focussed on mechanisms of immune tolerance, specifically PI 3-kinase signalling in the development and function of regulatory T cells.
 Her work examined the immune responses of conditional knock-out mice subjected to in vivo models of autoimmune and inflammatory diseases.

 Lizzie has a broad academic background encompassing physiology, pathology, pharmacology, medicine, surgery, agriculture and epidemiology, as well as immunology and molecular biology.
 She now works on cases covering a range of subject matter, although she maintains a particular interest in T cell biology.
 Lizzie also enjoys working on cases in the fields of stem cell therapeutics, sequencing technologies, vaccines and antibodies.

 University of Edinburgh, Honours Degree in Veterinary Medicine and Surgery; University of London, Honours Degree in Pathology; PhD in Lymphocyte Signalling

 Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Royal College of Veterinary Surgeons (RCVS); Member of the Institute of Professional Representatives before the European Patent Office (EPI)